gstvribs/monorepo-react-component-library/components/Button/README.md

 ## Usage

-Import component with: `import Button from '@thedesignsystem/button';`
+Import component with: `import ButtonComponent from '@thedesignsystem/button';`